jjborrelli/jekyll-now/about.md

 commentary on papers) and my most popular post is a tutorial that I wrote to introduce people to network analysis with igraph ([part 1](https://assemblingnetwork.wordpress.com/2013/05/29/network-basics-with-r-and-igraph-part-i-of-iii/), [part 2](https://assemblingnetwork.wordpress.com/2013/06/10/network-basics-with-r-and-igraph-part-ii-of-iii/), [part 3](https://assemblingnetwork.wordpress.com/2013/07/01/network-basics-with-r-and-igraph-part-iii-of-iii/)).
 I have demonstrated my ability to use R for numerical simulations and statistical analysis ([you can view my work on GitHub here](https://github.com/jjborrelli)).
-Beyond just using R for my work I helped with a Software Carpentry workshop at New York University and I am completing training to become an instructor for the organization.
+Beyond just using R for my work I helped with a Software Carpentry workshop at New York University and following this experience I completed training to become an instructor for the organization.
 Not only do I seek to push the limits of what I can do in R, but I am looking for other opportunities such as learning to utilize the many Python toolkits for research (e.g., NumPy, SciPy, etc.) by taking a course on Python.